digitalkaoz/exif-image-sorter/README.md

 - it falls back to some filename parsing if no exif date could be found
 - it also modifies the file utimes to match the exif date

-There are 2 implementations that are doing the same (its more like a toy project with a concrete need for myself)
+There are 3 implementations that are doing the same (its more like a toy project with a concrete need for myself)

+> all versions spit out the same file with the same interface

 ## NodeJS